MuertoGB/SMCTool/README.md

 I am not responsible if you do something wrong, if you're here I expect you to know what you're doing.
 Where I do my upmost to verify all information to my best ability, I am not responsible for any mistakes on my end either.
 As they say, sometimes shit happens.

+This tool cannot be used to program blank LM4F.

 ------------------------------------------------------------------------------------------------------------------------
 **Download:**
 -